mastercracker3d/MeshGrid-GPT/README.md

 <li>The replication of data in memory is using Apache Ignite 2.16.0</li>
 <li>The development is completely in Java 8 for old compatibility.</li>
 <li>The UI interface was developed in JavaSwing because the viewer has support for HTML and it runs in many JRE, it interface can be hide by configuration.</li>
-<li>Localdocs using Apache PDFBox, we have support for PDF and TXT in MeshGrid-GPT 1.1.1.</li>
+<li>Localdocs using Apache PDFBox, we have support for PDF and TXT in MeshGrid-GPT.</li>
 <li>The DataGrid is enable configuring the Cache name  in the UI Interface.</li>
 <li>The data can be cipher for in transit information creating a PKCS12/PFX KeyStore and share it with the differents nodes, the name of the keystore must be <cache_name>.pfx</li>
 <li>The data for in transit data is cipher with AES using part of the public key of the Alias <cache> in the keystore.</li>